Calgary Housing Statistics

 The odds of selling takes into consideration the amount of sold properties compared to all the available listings in Calgary that were on the market in a given month.

-Within the City of Calgary, in November 2018, 18% of all MLS® listings were sold.
-It also means that about 82% of homeowners did not succeed at selling and they either became an expired listing or have been terminated at the request of the seller.
-At the same time in 2017, property owners were able to sell their properties with a 6.8% higher success rate when approximately 24.8% of the listings in Calgary that went up for sale have been sold.
+Within the City of Calgary, in January 2019, a total of 14.7% of all MLS® listings were sold when compared to the active listings which were recorded on the last day of the month (excluding expired and terminated listings throughout the month).
+It also means that about 85.3% of homeowners did not succeed at selling and they either became an expired listing or have been terminated at the request of the seller.
+At the same time in 2018, property owners were able to sell their properties with a 6% higher success rate when approximately 20.7% of the listings in Calgary that went up for sale have been sold.